yangbo396y/statistical-mechanics-optical-thermal-studies/README.md

 The main purpose of this repository is to provide a public index for these works, including PDF files, Zenodo DOI links, and related information.

 ## Papers
-Papers are listed below and will be added gradually.

 ## 1. Statistical Mechanical Considerations on Optical and Thermal Processes